1. Parliamentary Inquiry

 The motion of parliamentary inquiry is registered in the General Documentation and is referred to the Department of Laws and Resolutions.

 The motion, which is reviewed in the framework of the Constitution and the Rules of Procedure, takes a (10/…) number.
-The motion is placed in the Order Paper with the following information: the name, surname, and constituency of the first signatory deputy, the number of signatures, a summary reflecting the content, the number, and the date of submission to the Office of the Speaker.
+The motion is placed in the Order Paper with the following information: the name, surname, and constituency of the first signatory, the number of signatures, a summary reflecting the content, the number, and the date of submission to the Office of the Speaker.

 4. Committees of Parliamentary Inquiry